 - acne and inflamed pimples

-How to Use Levomekol Ointment
+How to Use Levomekol Balm

-The duration of treatment depends on the severity of the wound and may last from several days to two weeks.
+The duration of support depends on the severity of the wound and may last from several days to two weeks.
 If needed, Levomekol can be used in combination with other first aid products, such as iodine for cleaning wound edges.

 Can You Use Levomekol for Burns?